sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

   }
 }
 ```
-IMPORTANT: Be sure to iterate over the entire list of IDs in "nodes".
-NOTE: if there is another page of results, be sure to call this query again with the "after" parameter set to the "endCursor" value.
+**IMPORTANT:** Be sure to iterate over the entire list of IDs in `"nodes"`.
+NOTE: if there is another page of results, be sure to call this query again with the `"after"` parameter set to the `"endCursor"` value.

 ### Summary